spxbhuhb/fluxum-rs/doc/40_render/renderer.md

 **Adapter**: A platform-dependent adapter that is able to create/remove/update nodes in the actual UI.

-**Abstract Render Tree (ART)**: A tree of nodes that contains all information needed to render the actual UI.
+**Abstract Render Tree (ART)**: Runtime representation of a scene.
+A tree of nodes that contains all information needed to render the actual UI.

+**Renderable Fragment**: A fragment that emits nodes to the ART.

 **Node**: A part of the ART that can be added/removed/updated.